Regents Professor Emeritus

 (Bryan Clarke, supervisor)

 My research interests are evolution, population genetics, and conservation biology.
 The primary current focus of my research is the application of genetics to the conservation of animals and plants.
-We in the Fish & Wildlife Genomics Group are active in applying the principles of population and evolutionary genetics to conservation.
 We are using molecular genetics to describe intraspecific patterns of genetic variation and phylogenetic relationships in many of these species.
 In addition, we are developing the theory and statistical analysis needed to apply the principles of population genetics to conservation problems.
 This is being done in association with my colleague Gordon Luikart.
-We have written a conservation genetics book (Conservation and the Genetics of Populations) published by Wiley-Blackwell.
+We have written a conservation genetics book (Conservation and the Genetics of Populations) published by Wiley.
 I have compiled a bibliography focused on genetics and conservation that contains over 100,000 references.
 This bibliography is updated regularly and can be searched through the web.

-Mike Schwartz (US Forest Service) and I are co-PIs of a Working Group (Genetic Monitoring: Development of Tools for Conservation and Management) funded by a joint grant from the National Center for Ecological Analysis and Synthesis (NCEAS) and the National Evolutionary Synthesis Center (NESCent) to bring together national and international scientists to advance the field of genetic monitoring.
+Mike Schwartz (US Forest Service) and I were co-PIs of a Working Group (Genetic Monitoring: Development of Tools for Conservation and Management) funded by a joint grant from the National Center for Ecological Analysis and Synthesis (NCEAS) and the National Evolutionary Synthesis Center (NESCent) to bring together national and international scientists to advance the field of genetic monitoring.
 Rapid recent advances in molecular genetic techniques now make it relatively easy and inexpensive to quantify temporal changes in the genetics of populations.
 However, the needed theory is not available to provide guidance about when genetic monitoring would provide valuable information or what genetic data are required for effective genetic monitoring.
-If you're interested, here is a list of papers and other products so far from this Working Group.

 Field of Study